General Registration Policies

 Requesting to Be Withdrawn From a Class After the Drop Deadline

 In rare cases, a student may request to be removed from a course after the drop deadline.
 Requests to be removed from a class after the drop deadline is considered a withdrawal.
-Students may initiate a request for withdrawal by submitting the Change of Registration form to the SPS Registrar’s Office until Friday of the week prior to finals week (as long as this date is prior to the date of final exam, project or paper), a date that we will confirm with your instructor.
+Students may initiate a request for withdrawal by submitting the Change of Registration form to the SPS Registrar’s Office until the withdrawal deadline (roughly at the ninth week of the term, exact date found on the SPS Graduate Academic Calendar ).
 The SPS Registrar’s Office will accept this form by email at onlinereg@northwestern.edu providing it is sent from the student’s Northwestern email account.

 All withdrawals after the drop deadline will result in a “W” (withdrawal) grade being posted to the student’s official transcript.
 Graduate program students may have up to two W’s on their SPS transcript.
 Requests for withdrawals that exceed this limit will be denied.